 Curtsy lunges may look like a simple dance move, but these butt burners also sculpt your inner thighs and quads.
 Holding the towel taut also strengthens your core and arms.

 If improving functional movement patterns is your goal, this exercise is a big step in the right direction.
 From the lateral lunge position, you’ll sit into a squat position before stepping your feet back into a plank.

 Glute Bridges and Leg Lifts

 Not a fan of squats and lunges?
-Glute bridges (aka raising your hips off the floor while your shoulders stay grounded) are secret booty sculptors in disguise.
-By squeezing your glutes at full hip extensions (when your body forms a diagonal line from your shoulders to your knees), you engage all three major muscles that make up your backside.
+Glute bridges (aka raising your hips off the floor while your shoulders stay grounded) are one of the best booty sculptors in disguise.
+By squeezing your glutes at full hip extension (when your body forms a diagonal line from your shoulders to your knees), you engage all three major muscles that make up your backside.
 Leg lifts work similar magic, but with balance thrown in.
-Because form is so crucial to getting the most out of each bridge and lift, it’s best to nail down proper form before you get creative with them.
+Because form is so crucial to getting the most out of each bridge and lift, it’s best to nail down proper form before you get creative with your workout.